 While everybody who interacts with patients has an impact on throughput, they don’t always have the time to make it a top priority.
 In that case, you may want to think about adjusting employee responsibilities or redefining roles.

-One change that Mercy Health’s Anderson Hospital made, as reported in the Cincinnati Business Courier, was to have doctors, nurses, and technicians all ask diagnostic questions together shortly after patient intake.
-That way, patients didn’t have to answer the same questions over and over again to different people.
-The results were impressive — patient waiting times went from 40 minutes to 12 minutes, the number of patients who could be admitted to the hospital increased from 833 to 864, and the average length of stay decreased from 394 minutes to 292 minutes.
+Mercy Health implemented having the frontline team all ask diagnostic questions together shortly after patient intake.
+That way, patients wouldn’t have to answer the same questions over and over.
+The results were impressive.
+Patient waiting times dropped from 40 minutes to 12 minutes.
+The number of patients who could be admitted to the hospital increased from 833 to 864.
+Even more remarkable, the average length of stay decreased from 394 minutes to 292 minutes.

-In their white paper, the Chartis Group mentioned that some health systems have found success by adding (or changing an existing nurse’s schedule to an unassigned day shift role.
-When a unit-based nurse doesn’t have a specific patient care assignment, they can “facilitate patient throughput activity as process improvements lead to greater intake and discharge activity during peak clinical care hours,” the white paper reads.
-Others have created a centralized bed management department, which takes over bed assignments from individual departments and “reports directly to a C-level executive, often the COO or CMO, to ensure organizational values and accountability are maintained.”
+The white paper pointed out how some health systems have found success by adding or changing an existing nurse’s schedule to an unassigned day shift role.
+Without a specific patient care assignment, the nurse can “facilitate patient throughput activity as process improvements lead to greater intake and discharge activity during peak clinical care hours.”

 Patient throughput is undoubtedly complex, and there’s no simple fix to make it more efficient.
-But if you commit to prioritizing it, come up with a plan of action, and follow through, it can be done.
-And odds are, you’ll be glad you did.
+If you commit to prioritizing it, come up with a plan of action, and follow through, it can be done.
+Chances are, you’ll be glad that you did.

 Quality Reviews®, Inc. was founded by leading healthcare providers and entrepreneurs with a combined 30-plus years of clinical, healthcare administrative, and technology-building experience.
 Reach out to learn more about our software and services that help healthcare organizations capture and analyze real-time patient feedback to facilitate service recovery